 The mutation can be inherited from your mother or your father - the cancer risk is the same.

-The BRCA1 or BRCA2 gene mutation doesn't skip a generation.
-Either you inherited the mutation present in your parent or you didn't.
-But, if you do carry a BRCA1 or BRCA2 mutation there's a lot you can do to reduced your cancer risk.
+BRCA1 or BRCA2 gene mutations don't skip a generation.
+The genes are always present and they are either working or they're not.
+If you have inherited the same mutation that was present in your parent, there's a lot you can do to reduced your cancer risk.
 Options included: